tsubasakong/awesome-google-adk/README.md

 - [VeereshGowda/google-adk-multiagent](https://github.com/VeereshGowda/google-adk-multiagent) - Multi-agent system using Azure OpenAI models with Google's ADK
 - [trung-tlt/weather-agent-ai](https://github.com/trung-tlt/weather-agent-ai) - Weather information agent using Google ADK with OpenAI and Anthropic model integration via LiteLLM

+## Expert Curation

+For a concise collection of standout ADK projects, check out Adam Silverman's [thread on X](https://x.com/AtomSilverman/status/1914761719345496395) where he identifies "10 of the best projects built with Google's Agent Development Kit (ADK)" including:

+1. Multi-Agent Hierarchies
+2. Postgres Database Agents
+3. Interactive Storytellers
+4. Financial Data Analyzers
+5. And more specialized use cases

+This external curation provides additional validation for projects in this list and highlights creative applications of the ADK framework.

 ## Articles & Tutorials